 Figure 2.
-In silico amplification of FliC gene using primer pairs LPW 1857 from all Salmonella genome in a database (http://insilico.ehu.eus/)
+In silico ampification of FliC gene using primer pairs LPW 1857 from all Salmonella genome in database (http://insilico.ehu.eus/).

-Molecular identification of Salmonella contamination in samples of juice drinks at the Wonodri traditional market, Semarang, was previously conducted it resulted in 3 of 16 fruit juice samples in Gunung Pati District of Semarang were Positive of Salmonella.18 The test uses primers for invA1 and invA2 genes that produce 244 bp DNA amplification.
-Therefore, the study of development primers target for detecting specific genes in certain pathogenic bacteria needs to be carried out.
-Developing specific primers is important to detect specific bacteria such as the pathogenic strains, so the molecular detection results are precise on target.
+Molecular identification of Salmonella contamination in samples of juice drinks at the Wonodri traditional market, Semarang, was previously conducted by Hermono et al., (2017) 18.
+It resulted 3 of 16 fruit juice samples in Gunung Pati District of Semarang were Positive of Salmonella.
+The test uses primers for invA1 and invA2 genes that produce 244 bp DNA amplification.
+Therefore, the study of development primers target for detecting of specific genes in certain pathogenic bacteria needs to be carrier out.
+Developing specific primers is important to detect specific bacteria such the pathogenic strains, so the molecular detection results are precise on target.